-To help ensure the safety and security of our students, employees and guests, the building has security officers on duty 24 hours a day, seven days a week with GIA security officers present during the school week.
-There is restricted/monitored access to the campus.
-A dedicated facilities department ensures the ongoing and routine maintenance of the facilities, equipment and replenishment of supplies.
+To help ensure the safety and security of our students, employees and guests, the facilities have security officers on duty 24 hours a day, seven days a week with restricted/monitored access to the campus and its buildings.
+Dedicated facilities and education services departments ensure the ongoing and routine maintenance of the facilities, equipment and replenishment of supplies.